nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Examples:**

-* `sort d/`
+***Successful Commands:***

+1. Sort by company: `sort c/`

+* This command sorts all job applications in ascending alphabetical order of company name.

+2. Sort by role: `sort r/`

-  Lists all applications, starting from the one with the earliest deadline.
+* This command sorts all job applications in chronological order of deadline, starting from applications with the earliest deadline.

-* `sort r/`

-  Lists all applications sorted by role, in alphabetical order.
+***Failed Commands:***

+1. Multiple prefixes: `sort r/ c/`

+* This command is invalid because only one prefix is accepted.

+2. Input following prefix: `sort r/Software`

+* This command is invalid because there should be nothing following the prefix provided.

 **UI mockup:**
 ![](images/user-guide/SortCommand.png)